 Eight recommendations in total were agreed on in the Czech Republic.
 Recommendations 2-7 are specific to local cultural habits.
 Together these form the guidelines to the Czech restaurants.
 The emphasis to the restaurateurs and chefs was on cooking the traditionally heavy Czech food in a more balanced form.
 The recommendations were based on the traditional daily menus and followed these principles :

-- Favour cooking methods such as steam, oven, or grill.
+- Favour cooking methods such as steaming, cooking, steam/vacuum cooking or baking.

 Criteria to respect in order to be part of the FOOD restaurants’ network